 In chapter 14, “What if My Cat’s a Boy Cat?
 How to Bromance Your Cat,” you’ll find the following illustration:

 Look!
 LOOK!
-It’s much like the Cat Dandy column header showing my cat, Thomas, and I wearing matching suits (rendered by the uber-talented Nigel Sussman).
+It’s much like the Cat Dandy column header showing my cat, Thomas, and I wearing matching suits (rendered by the fiercely talented Nigel Sussman).

 More with the sports theme, in the photo below taken from an earlier column I “bromance” Thomas by watching baseball with him.